StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/08_Simple Church/Simple Church_m.md

 Are there people who think of you as their spiritual father or mother?

 What does Jesus want to say to you about these titles?

+# S11 – Becoming a Missionary Training School

+Is Jesus calling you to stop focussing on your church and start to make obedient disciples who will go and make obedient disciples?

+If so, how can you do this?

 ### Conclusion